-- Cold Weather payments: - Earnings Top-Up: being piloted in some areas from October 1996, this may be paid to lower paid people working more than 16 hours a week. - Reduced Earnings Allowance: this might be paid to a person disabled as a result of an accident at work or an industrial disease before October 1990, if their earning capacity fell as a consequence.
-The allowance is tax-free. - One-off payment to people aged 70 or over to help them with living expenses e.g. council tax hills - Any other benefit not listed at WageBen, DisBen, PenBen, KidBen, SocFund or OtherBen.
+- Reduced Earnings Allowance: this might be paid to a person disabled as a result of an accident at work or an industrial disease before October 1990, if their earning capacity fell as a consequence.
+The allowance is tax-free. - One-off payment to people aged 70 or over to help them with living expenses e.g. council tax bills - Any other benefit not listed at WageBen, DisBen, PenBen, KidBen, SocFund and OthBen.